You Own the Risk. You Set the Tone.

 Boards and executives should treat trans and nonbinary inclusion as a multi-dimensional risk and integrity issue, not a communications initiative.
 The dominant risks identified in this research are retention, operational consistency, integrity under scrutiny, legal exposure, and reputational volatility.

-Can you evidence outcomes — or only documents?
-The governance test is whether your organisation’s inclusion infrastructure is resilient enough to survive pressure without retreating.
-If it depends on individual goodwill, you have a person-dependency — not a governance framework.
+The board-level question: can you evidence outcomes — or only documents?
+The governance test is whether your organisation's inclusion infrastructure is resilient enough to survive pressure without retreating.
+If it depends on individual goodwill, that is a person-dependency, not a governance framework.

 Four Numbers Your Board Needs to See